outaagunga/documentation/guide_forex_trading.md

 **AI Prompt Example:**

+> “Trade executed: Buy USD/CAD at 1.3750.
+Rationale: Break of minor resistance following a central bank announcement.
+What are the next two psychological price barriers this trade must overcome to reach the TP?”
+Or
-> “I just placed a buy on EUR/USD at 1.0835.
+>“I just placed a buy on EUR/USD at 1.0835.
 Summarize my rationale and list what conditions would invalidate this setup.”

 ✅ *AI helps you build trading accountability and emotional control.*